-Area of Focus & Outcomes Actions (Actions identified through self-review to improve the quality of provision) Funding -Planned spend -Actual spend Impact -Impact on pupils participation -Impact on pupils attainment -Any additional impact -Whole School Improvement Future Actions & Sustainability -How will the improvements be sustained -What will you do next Curriculum Delivery engage young people in a high quality, broad and balanced curriculum Further increase physical activity amongst all pupils and identify pupils who are less active Embed and evaluate assessment in PE across the school (£0) Raise physical activity levels from all pupils through lunchtime leaders and after school clubs Further development of the ARENA planning and assessment to ensure that the end of year expectations and key physical literacy skills are met. (£0) After school clubs: £102 for additional equipment Lunchtime TA play leader salary contribution: £2,650 Playground/field markings for netball, hockey and football: £678 Uptake on after school club participation was high, especially in football and netball, ensuring pupils had more opportunities to be active and to develop skills in specific sports.
+Area of Focus & Outcomes Actions (Actions identified through self-review to improve the quality of provision) Funding -Planned spend -Actual spend Impact -Impact on pupils participation -Impact on pupils attainment -Any additional impact -Whole School Improvement Future Actions & Sustainability -How will the improvements be sustained -What will you do next Curriculum Delivery engage young people in a high quality, broad and balanced curriculum Further increase physical activity amongst all pupils and identify pupils who are less active • Embed and evaluate assessment in PE across the school • Raise physical activity levels from all pupils through lunchtime leaders and after school clubs Further development of the ARENA planning and assessment to ensure that the end of year expectations and key physical literacy skills are met.
+Purchase additional coaching sessions for after school clubs - cricket, football and netball.
+Lunchtime HLTA leader salary contribution: £8,362 Lunchtime TA play leader salary contribution: £9,481 Sports Teacher: £7,408 Uptake on after school club participation was high, especially in football and netball, ensuring pupils had more opportunities to be active and to develop skills in specific sports.
 Breaktimes and lunchtimes also have high levels of activity, from all pupils being encouraged (and taught) to participate in playground leader games.
 All classes have access to high quality PE provision, ensuring progression in skills and knowledge across all sports, including gymnastics, dance, ball sports and swimming in KS2.
 More volunteers are coming forward to run after school clubs, plus look to spend some funding on external coaches next year.
-Replace some of the KS2 playground games and equipment next year.
+Replace equipment for football and tag rugby.
+Replenish general curriculum equipment eg. hockey sticks.
+Some pupils who tried a sporting activity for the first time decided to become members of clubs outside of school, eg. cross country.